Dziban-dev/dde-appknitter/README.md

 ## [EN]

-Start a .desktop file wizard from the rick click manu. to automatically create icon launchers for your executables (appimages, shell scripts, binaries etc)
+Start a .desktop file wizard from the rick click manu, to automatically create icon launchers for your executables (appimages, shell scripts, binaries etc).

 **NOTE:** This app is intended for DeepinOS v20 and up.
 For now, it only supports english and spanish environments.